AdnaneKhan/Gato-X/README.md

 Gato-X contains a powerful scanning engine for GitHub Actions Injection and Pwn Request vulnerabilities.
 As of writing, Gato-X is one of the fastest tools for the task.
-It is capable of scanning 35-40 *thousand* repositories in a few hours using a single GitHub PAT.
+It is capable of scanning 35-40 *thousand* repositories in 1-2 hours using a single GitHub PAT.
 This is the most sophisticated feature in Gato-X and is the result of countless hours of development and iteration.

 * Reachability Analysis
-* Same and Cross-Repository Transitive Workflow Analysis
+* Same and Cross-Repository Transitive Workflow AND Reusable Action Analysis
 * Parsing and Simulation of "If Statements"
 * Gate Check Detection (permission checks, etc.)
 * Lightweight Source-Sink Analysis for Variables